310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Hinata %}
-Aahh, that’s right, you’re not good with places like this… My bad.
+Ahh, that’s right, you’re not good with places like this… My bad.
 You look like you could get tired at any second, so let’s start taking occasional breaks~♪
 {% endbubble %}

 {% bubble Sora %}